-In El Niño events it is not only the weather and environment that is significantly impacted but also, in a country by country scale, the world’s economy1.
+In El Niño events, it is not only the weather and environment that are significantly impacted but also, on a country-by-country scale, the world’s economy.

 This reduction in agricultural activities then leads to changes in commodity pricings.
-Although the exact changes are dependent on the El Niño events strength, overall, commodities which are adversely impacted by the weather events will see prices rise as they become more difficult to attain.
-For example, Australia’s wheat production accounts for 15% of world wheat exports5.
+Although the exact changes are dependent on the El Niño event’s strength, overall, commodities which are adversely impacted by the weather events will see prices rise as they become more difficult to attain.
+For example, Australia’s wheat production accounts for 15% of world wheat exports.
 As a result of drought, the loss in crops would dramatically reduce economic outputs in Australia.
-However, the shortfall of wheat across the world would drive up prices in other large exporting countries such as the USA6, where wheat prices are already forecast to increase by at least 5% due to the 2015 El Niño predictions7.
-Other commodities expected to increase in price include cocoa, coffee and rice1.
+However, the shortfall of wheat across the world would drive up prices in other large exporting countries such as the USA, where wheat prices are already forecast to increase by at least 5% due to the 2015 El Niño predictions.
+Other commodities expected to increase in price include cocoa, coffee and rice.

 What does this mean for Galapagos?

 The most significantly impacted economies are those which are highly reliant on such imports, of which Galapagos is one.
-For example, in 2011 the Galapagos Islands had over 800 tonnes of food imported per month8 making them highly dependent on imports as a food source, as well as leaving them victim to the commodities price hikes during El Niño events.
-This demonstrates that although Galapagos is a small Archipelago set apart from the rest of the globe, El Niño agricultural impacts thousands of miles away, still have dramatic repercussions on the lives of Galapagos inhabitants.
+For example, in 2011 the Galapagos Islands had over 800 tonnes of food imported per month making the Islands highly dependent on imports as a food source, as well as leaving them victim to the commodities price hikes during El Niño events.
+This demonstrates that although Galapagos is a small archipelago set apart from the rest of the globe, El Niño agricultural impacts thousands of miles away still have dramatic repercussions on the lives of Galapagos inhabitants.

 El Niño Watch